-A proposed tuition rate for undocumented immigrants that the Arizona Board of Regents will vote on next week was created by guesswork, New Times has learned.
+A proposed tuition rate for undocumented immigrants that the Arizona Board of Regents will vote on next week was created by guesswork, New Times

 At a public meeting last month, the board proposed the new tuition rate of 150 percent of in-state tuition for undocumented immigrants who qualify under President Obama's Deferred Action for Childhood Arrivals (DACA) — a figure that supposedly includes no state subsidies.

 Arizona university officials including board chairman Mark Killian said at the time that they would like to give DACA-qualified youth the opportunity to avoid the high expense of out-of-state tuition, which is the rate undocumented immigrants had been paying.
 However, a law approved by voters in 2006 prohibits the state from giving assistance, including in-state tuition, to undocumented residents.
 Complicating matters, Arizona Attorney General Mark Brnovich sued the Maricopa County Community College District when it began charging DACA-qualified students in-state tuition.